arcslash/nalu/README.md

 Credits for this code go to [kevinzakka](https://github.com/kevinzakka/NALU-pytorch).

-Some modifications were made to adapt
+Some modifications were made to adapt the article on [blog](http://isharaupamal.com/index.php/machine-learning-and-artificial-intelligence/neural-arithmetic-units/)